-Subject Leaders Role: How this will be achieved:

-→ to empower colleagues to teach maths to a high standard and to support staff in the following ways → to keep up-to-date on current issues through appropriate CPD; disseminating relevan information and providing training for staff members (either directly or through other professionals) → to have a knowledge of the quality of mathematics provision across the school → to identify and act on development needs of staff members → to monitor expectations, provision and attainment across the school and providing feedback to develop practice further in order to raise standards. → To provide necessary equipment and maintaining it to a high standard. → To have a clear picture of the attainment and progress of pupils in maths → To have an honest understanding of the pupil's response and attitude to Maths and the quality of work produced. \rightarrow Questioning of children during these observations --- ---
+Subject Leaders Role: How this will be achieved: to empower colleagues to teach maths to a high standard and to support staff in the following ways to keep up-to-date on current issues through appropriate CPD; disseminating relevant information and providing training for staff members (either directly or through other professionals) to have a knowledge of the quality of mathematics provision across the school to identify and act on development needs of staff members to monitor expectations, provision and attainment across the school and providing feedback to develop practice further in order to raise standards.
+To provide necessary equipment and maintaining it to a high standard.
+To have a clear picture of the attainment and progress of pupils in maths To have an honest understanding of the pupil's response and attitude to Maths and the quality of work produced.
+Classroom observation of Maths, including learning walks, with written feedback Questioning of children during these observations Discussions with pupils Carrying out regular scrutiny of work, and feeding this scrutiny back to teachers Looking at Maths displays in classrooms and corridors.
+Monitoring each teacher's Maths planning, as appropriate, and providing written feedback.
+Keeping all staff informed on changes that effect Maths in school.
+Attending any Maths Subject Leader meetings arranged by the Trust or LA.